JiaqiP/JiaqiP.github.io/README.md

-# Jiaqi's blog, powered by jekyll and Hux theme (Thanks to Hux for creating this theme!)
+# Jiaqi's blog, powered by jekyll and Hux's theme (Thanks to Hux for creating this theme!)
 ### Below are instructions written by the developers of the theme.